USS Hawaii (CB-3): Large command ship

 Yet another conversion of Hawaii, this time to a "large command ship", was contemplated under project SCB 83 from August 1951.
 In this role, she would have been similar to Northampton, but larger.
 This conversion would have boasted expansive flag facilities and fully capable radar and communication systems for commanding carrier task forces, though there would have been no facilities for amphibious operations.
-Armament would have consisted of sixteen 5"/54 caliber guns in single mounts; this gun size was specified because 3-inch/50-caliber guns were believed to be too light.
+Armament would have consisted of sixteen 5-inch/54-caliber Mark 42 guns in single mounts; this gun size was specified because 3-inch/50-caliber guns were believed to be too light.
 Two radars would have been mounted: an AN/SPS-2 on top of a forward tower and an AN/SPS-8 on the aft superstructure.
 In addition, an SC-2 was to be mounted on top of a short tower aft of the stack (though forward of the SPS-8); this would have been used for "tropospheric scatter communications".

 Two Mk37/25 fire-control directors were planned, both fore and aft of the superstructure.
 The conversion plans were authorized, and her classification was changed to CBC-1 to reflect this on 26 February 1952.
 Money to begin the project was included in the 1952 budget, but the only work done on the ship was the removal of the 12" turrets, as it was intended that experience from Northampton should be analyzed before a full conversion.
 However, when it was seen that a smaller and cheaper ship—like the light carrier Wright—could do the same duty, the Hawaii project was cancelled in 1953.
 She reverted to her original designation of CB-3 on 9 September 1954.